 Some criticisms about the NHI

-- NHI is claimed to be sustainable and affordable.
+- The NHI claims to be sustainable and affordable.
 However its exact cost is not known except estimates of more than R250 billion.
 Many however argue that it’s impossible to claim that a process will be sustainable and affordable if you cannot project its cost and how it will be funded.
 Again, the NHI will pull funds from private and public sectors and may require the creation of state own enterprises for sustainability.
 If the NHI wants to be sustainable, then it should prove that it can fund itself on the current budget.
 Apart from the exact cost, an exact process or technicalities required to implement the NHI is not clear.

 - Undocumented immigrants and asylum seekers are allowed access to emergency services only.
 What will happen if such a group of individuals are mentally ill and cannot have access to healthcare coverage.
 Will it not cause harm to themselves or to others?
 Hence a socio-economic burden?
 What about other socio-economic burdens such as violence, human right violation, war crimes or genocide?
 Will these individuals be excluded?
 For the NHI to be universal as it claims, it must be accessible to everyone irrespective of their immigration status.
 This will be a measure to ensure social justice and to consolidate integrity into South Africa’s Pan-Africanist rhetoric.